This article was last updated by on

 Lilac blooms

-Lilacs are one of the best ornamental plants and also great companions for Blueberry.
+Lilacs are among the best ornamental plants and great companions for Blueberries.

 While choosing the flowers, I considered the ones that posed no threat to my Blueberry and helped it grow.